pace-neutrons/Euphonic/doc/source/plotting.rst

 Plotting Dispersion
 ===================

-Phonon dispersion can be plotted from the q-points/frequencies in :ref:`QpointPhononModes <qpoint-phonon-modes>` using :py:meth:`QpointPhononModes.get_dispersion <euphonic.qpoint_phonon_modes.QpointPhononModes.get_dispersion>` to convert the frequencies into a :ref:`Spectrum1DCollection` object, which is plotted with :py:meth:`euphonic.plot.plot_1d`.
+Phonon dispersion can be plotted from any Euphonic object that contains q-points and frequencies.
+For example, from :ref:`QpointPhononModes <qpoint-phonon-modes>` using :py:meth:`QpointPhononModes.get_dispersion <euphonic.qpoint_phonon_modes.QpointPhononModes.get_dispersion>` to convert the frequencies into a :ref:`Spectrum1DCollection` object, which is plotted with :py:meth:`euphonic.plot.plot_1d`.
 Converting to :ref:`Spectrum1DCollection` creates a defined x-axis for the plot.
 Extra